margue01/python-react-app/README.md

 The User Interface can be reached on http://localhost:8003/index.html

 ## Improvements

-- API: Add sorting by name or email
 - API: Search people by name
 - Build: Dockerize the build
 - Add unit tests